pudo/pudo.org/blog/_posts/2015-05-15-document-mining.md

 When we discuss data journalism, we often tend to think of nicely formatted spreadsheets full of financial data or crime stats.
 Yet most journalistic source material does not take the form of tables, but it comes in messy collections of documents, whether on paper, or scraped off a web site.

-Over the last few months, I've worked on a few such projects, for example with OpenOil on [mining SEC filings for oil contracts](http://pudo.org/blog/2014/11/12/openoil-contracts.html), or with the [ICIJ](http://www.icij.org/project/world-bank) to find [World Bank documents related to project-related resettlements](http://www.icij.org/project/world-bank).
+Over the last few months, I've worked on a few such projects, for example with OpenOil on [mining SEC filings for oil contracts](http://pudo.org/blog/2014/11/12/openoil-contracts.html), or with the [ICIJ](http://www.icij.org/project/world-bank) to find [World Bank documents on project-related resettlements](http://www.icij.org/project/world-bank).
 In the process, I started to develop a set of Python libraries for document mining, and, eventually, a web-based document/entity search tool called [aleph](http://aleph.grano.cc).

 I've also spoken about document mining for journalists, including this [presentation at the International Journalism Festival](http://www.journalismfestival.com/programme/2015/data-doesnt-grow-in-tables-dealing-with-large-sets-of-documents) in Perugia: